ne22153/GameOfLife/README.md

 ![Extension 2](content/cw_diagrams-Extensions_2.png)

-Add parallel workers within each distributed AWS Node 1.
+Add parallel workers within each distributed AWS Node1.

 Analyse the performance of your new solution and compare it with your previous implementation.
 Use various provided PGM images and analyse the effect on performance in context of the image size.